CDS in a Motor Vehicle Charges

 A traffic stop can result in multiple charges if an officer discovers drugs in your vehicle.
 For example, if a police officer discovers marijuana in the glove compartment of your car, you may be charged with a criminal offense for possession of marijuana, as well as issued a summons for possession of a controlled dangerous substance (CDS) in a motor vehicle.
-The second of these charges entails a mandatory period of driver’s license suspension that extends for 2 years, to be imposed in addition to any other consequences associated with other charges.
+The second of these charges is a motor vehicle offense and entails a mandatory period of driver’s license suspension that extends for 2 years, to be imposed in addition to any other consequences associated with other charges.

 Forfeiting your right to operate a vehicle for two years can have catastrophic consequences for your employment situation and family life, not to mention hindering your ability to conduct your daily activities.
 As a result, it is critical to confront these charges with a well-formulated defense strategy.
 Fortunately, an experienced attorney can negotiate with the prosecutor to have this charge dismissed.
 In other cases, a thorough evaluation of the circumstances of the search may reveal a violation of your constitutional rights which can also lead to a dismissal.